 A President King

-It sounds resourceful at first, but it would come at an unbelievable cost.
+It sounds resourceful initially, but it would come at an unbelievable cost.
 Employing a “President King” would be destructive.
-It’s like asking the president of a college university to become the president of a law firm.
+It’s like asking the president of a college or university to become the president of a law firm.
 Their role is to offer excellent leadership and administration, but they have completely different histories and purposes.
 If this were to happen, many things would fold and crumble.

 A “President King” is not the answer to restoring the power of Christianity.
 Actually, history shows us exactly what that looks like.
 One example is: